Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 ---
 title: Controlling what is subscribed
-summary: When applying the publish-subscribe pattern there are several ways to control what messages are subscribed to
+summary: When applying the publish-subscribe pattern, there are several ways to control what messages are subscribed to
 component: Core
+tags:
+- Publish Subscribe
+reviewed: 2016-11-07
 ---

 ## Automatic subscriptions

-The default mode for managing subscriptions is "auto subscribe".
-When a subscriber endpoint is started it determines to which events it needs to subscribe.
-It then sends subscription messages to the publisher endpoint for those messages.

-This happens each time the subscriber is restarted.
+The default mode for managing subscriptions is *auto subscribe*.
+When a subscriber endpoint is started, it determines  which events it needs to subscribe to.
+The endpoint then sends subscription messages to the publisher endpoint for those messages.
+This auto subscription mechanism happens each time the subscriber is restarted.

 Messages matching the following criteria will be auto subscribed at startup.

  1. Defined as an event either using `IEvent` or by the `.DefiningEventsAs` convention.
- 1. At least one [message handler and/or saga](/nservicebus/handlers/) exists for the given message.
+ 1. At least one [message handler and/or saga](/nservicebus/handlers/) exists for the given event.
- 1. If selected transport [does not support publish-subscribe natively](/nservicebus/transports/#types-of-transports-unicast-only-transports), the publisher for that message need to be specified via the [routing](/nservicebus/messaging/routing.md) API.
+ 1. If the selected transport [does not support publish-subscribe natively](/nservicebus/transports/#types-of-transports-unicast-only-transports), the publisher for that message needs to be specified via the [routing](/nservicebus/messaging/routing.md) API.

 ### Exclude sagas from auto subscribe